OlesenJonas/Blender_EditModeCopyPaste/README.md

 # Edit Mode Copy & Paste
-Enables copying &amp; pasting from and into edit mode for Blender 2.8
+Uses Blender's inbuilt copy & paste functionality to enable copying and pasting from and into edit mode.
+Copying from object mode into edit mode and vice versa also works

 Download repository and inside Blender: Preferences -> addons -> install -> edit_copy_paste.py